2021 Sugar Bowl: Ohio State Buckeyes

 Ohio State entered the game with a record of 6–0 (5–0 Big Ten) after defeating Northwestern in the 2020 Big Ten Championship.
 In addition to Northwestern, Ohio State defeated two ranked teams during the season, Penn State and Indiana.
+Due to a six-win campaign, Clemson head coach Dabo Swinney stated that the Buckeyes "weren't a Top 10 team", voting them at No. 11 prior to the game.
 The Buckeyes were ranked No. 3 entering the game.